List of Seattle Mariners minor league affiliates: 1990–2020

 Minor League Baseball operated with six classes from 1990 to 2020.
 In 1990, the Class A level was subdivided for a second time with the creation of Class A-Advanced.
 The Rookie level consisted of domestic and foreign circuits.
+In 1995, the Mariners moved two affiliates closer to Seattle, adding the Tacoma Rainiers and Everett AquaSox to their system.
 The Venezuelan Summer League started in 1997, with the Mariners adding an affiliate in 2002, and folded after the 2015 season.
+The Mariners operated a second Dominican Summer League team, called DSL Mariners 2, in 2015.
+Two longtime affiliates, the Double-A Arkansas Travelers and Class A-Advanced Modesto Nuts, joined the Mariners system in 2017, with the Mariners purchasing the Nuts.